dansbot/binance_watcher/README.md

-# Binance Trade Websocket Watchers (w/ Kubernetes)
+# Binance-US Websocket Watchers (w/ Kubernetes)

 This repo is used to record trades or k-lines from Binance US websockets to a postgres database.

 This code is designed to be executed on a kubernetes cluster.
 For details on how to use kubernetes, [go here](https://kubernetes.io/docs/tutorials/kubernetes-basics/)

 For development this code was written for Kubernetes being run with Docker Desktop.
 The yaml files in the [k8s](https://github.com/dansbot/binance_watcher/tree/main/k8s) folder are written with this in mind.
-Details on how to change these are provided in [k8s/README.md](https://github.com/dansbot/binance_watcher/tree/main/k8s) and [srd/README.md](https://github.com/dansbot/binance_watcher/tree/main/src) files.

 ## Run with Kubernetes on your local machine
 1. Install Docker Desktop.
 Instructions found [here](https://docs.docker.com/desktop/install/mac-install/)